-A man (Thomas Cocquerel) and a woman (Camille Stopps) wake up strapped to a gurney, with no memory of who they are, as a sadistic doctor (Angus Macfayden, Equilibrium, Saw IV) experiments on them.
+A man (Thomas Cocquerel) and a woman (Camille Stopps) wake up strapped to a gurney, with no memory of who they are, as a sadistic doctor (Angus Macfadyen, Equilibrium, Saw IV) experiments on them.
 Alive is a 2019 horror film directed by Rob Grant.

 + both Cocquerel and Stopps were fine, and somehow familiar in some way, but looking at their IMDb page shows nothing of note for me.
-Macfayden is the true highlight, as he walks the line somewhere between overly sweet kidnapper and crazed doctor (and he reminded me a lot of Nick Frost, with his random English-esuque accent)
+Macfadyen is the true highlight, as he walks the line somewhere between overly sweet kidnapper and crazed doctor (and he reminded me a lot of Nick Frost, with his random English-esuque accent)

 + the dirty hospital makes for an effective environment.
 It’s dark and abandoned-ish, but never falls into many of the tropes that plague hospital-set horror movies

 – from literally the first scene, I was able to pick the movie’s twist and nothing was ever done to convince me otherwise.
 There are some allusions to the twist as portrayed in other media, but the movie must really think you are an idiot, because the final shot really hammers it home